-BRINGING PLAY TO THE STREET: DENVER’S IMMERSIVE STREET ARCADEHappening June 7, 2014 through July 26, 2014 every Thursday + Saturday from 6pm to 11pm, Champa Street, from the 16th Street Mall to 14th Street, will be transformed into an immersive street arcade.
-The arcade will be powered through a combination of the Denver Theatre District’s LED screens, projections, street art, social media, local media and a website.
-This transmedia approach will produce an interactive experience that transports players into the video game's story.
+BRINGING PLAY TO THE STREET: DENVER’S IMMERSIVE STREET ARCADEGet ready!
+Happening June 7, 2014 through July 26, 2014 every Thursday + Saturday from 7pm to 11pm, Champa Street, from the 16th Street Mall to 14th Street, will be transformed into an immersive street arcade like you’ve never seen.
+This isn’t your father’s old-school arcade.
+Powered through a combination of the Denver Theatre District’s LED screens, social media and custom video games, this immersive arcade is going to be a gaming experience for all!

 "Using Art to Help Communities Imagine New Futures." -ArtPlace